frederiksemmel/linicrypt_typst/main.typ

     &> N^n / (|FF|)
   $
   There are $N^n$ possible mappings $CC -> {1, ..., N}$.
-  By the pidgeonhole principle for a specific $T: CC -> {1, ..., N}$ we must have $Pr[SolGame(CC, 0, W, Att) "and" T "is used"] > 1/ (|FF|)$.
+  By the pigeonhole principle for a specific $T: CC -> {1, ..., N}$ we must have $Pr[SolGame(CC, 0, W, Att) "and" T "is used"] > 1/ (|FF|)$.
   Let us fix this $T$ for the following.

-  This function $T$ might not be injetive, i.e. $Att$ could determine multiple constraints with a single query.
+  This function $T$ might not be injective, i.e. $Att$ could determine multiple constraints with a single query.

   We therefore map the constraints to a set of constraints for which this doesn't happen.
   Let